 The study and development of multidisciplinary approaches to instruction including the integration of content areas, the use of appropriate technologies as tools for teaching and learning, and the application of new teaching strategies and resources.

-636 Supervision of Instruction: Collaborating for Accountability (3). (formerly EDU 632 - Supervision of Instruction).
+636 Supervision of Instruction: Collaborating for Accountability (3).

 Emphasis is on developing leadership skills in the classroom and with peer teachers, teaching assistants, and other community and school personnel.